enze-chen/mi-book-2021/week_2/10/day_10.md

 ## Timing for today

-- We will start the day with morning scrum on Zoom at 9:00AM _sharp_.
+- We will start the day with morning scrum on Zoom at 9:00AM.
 - Austin will be speaking on Zoom (same link) from 10:00AM to 11:00AM.
-- Enze will hold drop-in OH from 2:00PM to 3:00PM on Zoom.
+- Enze will hold drop-in OH from 2:00PM to 3:00PM on Zoom. 🍵
-- Enze will also hold tea time from 3:00PM to 3:20PM on Zoom. 🍵
-- We will convene for a quick debrief on Zoom at 4:00PM.
+- There will be _no group debrief today_.